CenturyLinkCloud/PublicKB/General/Authentication/lumen-master-account-common-issues-and-frequently-asked-questions.md

 **Q: Can I link multiple Managed Hosting (SavvisStation), Private Cloud, Public Cloud or Cloud Application Manager accounts to one Lumen Master Account?**

 A: At this time, you can only link one of each type of account to a Lumen Master Account.
-If you have multiple accounts you wish to use, simply skip checking the "Link this account" check box when logging into the service.
-You will always need to use your Lumen Master Account credentials and ALSO enter your Managed Hosting (SavvisStation)/Private Cloud credentials each time you want to log into the service under this method.

 **Q: How can I remove or change a linked account?**